olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

 - Create an AKS cluster
 - Push multi-container applications to Azure Container Registries (ACR) using docker-compose
 - Orchestrate multi-container applications in AKS using kubectl, the Kubernetes Command Line Interface

-- Use Helm charts to simplify Kubernetes deployments and upgrades
+[//]: # (- Use Helm charts to simplify Kubernetes deployments and upgrades)

 ### Prerequisites

-Typically these should be preconfigured for your (if in doubt, ask your instructor):
+Typically these should be preconfigured for you (if in doubt, ask your instructor):
 - An active Azure subscription or resource group to which you have contributor permissions.
 - An Ubuntu Linux machine running in Azure with access to the cloud and:
     - Docker installed ([installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/))